mjabali/Authy-API-Samples/README.md

 1. **Delete User - deleteUser.sh|bat** - If you want to remove users from your application you can use the delete API.
 Note, deleting a user will NOT immediately disable token verifications, as a 24 hour delay is typical before the user is permanently removed from the application.

+1. **User Status - userStatus.sh|bat** - Retrieves user details such as country code, the last 4 digits of the user's phone number, a list of the user's devices, if the user has registered with the Authy mobile app or the Authy Desktop app and if the user has used a valid code before.

 That's it!